malligesh309/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.9 - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+# Ex.No.
+6.2 - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

 ### DATE: